m5ghanba/PolSAR_change_detection_using_test_statistics_and_minimum_error_thresholding/README.md

 Please refer to the paper Ghanbari, M., and Akbari, V., (2018, Published).
 “Unsupervised Change Detection in Polarimetric SAR Data With the Hotelling-Lawley Trace Statistic and Minimum-Error Thresholding”.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.

+For running the GUI for any data set, do the following:

 1. Create a .mat file including two co-registered multilook covariance data named "C1" and "C2", and a ground truth file named "GT".
 This file should have the name "TwoCoregisteredMultilookedCovarianceData.mat".

 2. In the file GT, the change and no-change areas should be labeled as 1 and 2, respectively.